codeyoma/codeyoma/README.md

 :sparkles: I specialized in Philosophy(Mind, Analytical).

-📖 I'm interested in AGI, Big-Data.
+📖 I'm interested in AGI, Big-Data, Optimization ...

 🏁 My goal is to make AGI with a mind.